About Some Quadratic Scalar Curvatures and the $h_{4}$ Yamabe Equation: The -Yamabe Equation

-Finally, recall that $\Delta (v^2)=2v\Delta v-2|dv|^2$.
-The proof of the proposition is now complete.\ppp \\ \begin{remark} Let $A(v)=\int_M\left\{(n-4)v|dv|^2\Delta (v^2)-4|dv|^4\right\}\mu_g$ be the functional that appears in the previous proposition.
+\begin{remark} Let $A(v)=\int_M\left\{(n-4)v|dv|^2\Delta (v^2)-4|dv|^4\right\}\mu_g$ be the functional that appears in the previous proposition.
 It is evident that the sign of the total Gauss-Bonnet curvature $\bar{g}$ depends on the sign of $A$ and the one of the Einstein tensor $T_2$ of the original metric $g$.
 Note that for a distance function ($|dv|=1$), the functional $A(v)$ is negative if v is not constant, the same is true for the coordinate functions on the round sphere.
 The author does not know whether the sign of $A(v)$ is constant for any smooth positive function $v$ on $M$.
 It is remarkable that this functional has another geometric content, in fact it determines the change in the Ricci curvature when one moves from the metric $g$ to the conformal metric $\bar{g}$ as follows:

 Where $\bar{Ric}$ denotes the Ricci tensor of the metric $\bar{g}=v^{\frac{8}{n-4}}g$. \end{remark}